Sudan paramilitary leader plans to attend cease-fire talks in Switzerland hosted by US, Saudi Arabia

 Gen. Mohammed Hamdan Dagalo, head of the Rapid Support Forces fighting Sudan’s army, expressed hope on social media late Tuesday that the talks would become “a major step” toward peace and stability in Sudan and create a new state based on "justice, equality and federal rule.”

-“We share with the international community the goal of achieving a full cease-fire across the country and facilitating humanitarian access to everyone in need,” he said on X, formerly called Twitter,
+“We share with the international community the goal of achieving a full cease-fire across the country and facilitating humanitarian access to everyone in need,” he said on the social media platform X.

 The talks are expected to begin Aug.
 14 at an as-yet unspecified location in Switzerland.

-Note: This story has been corrected to reflect that the office of the spokesperson for the Sudanese army had no comment when asked if it would send a delegationto the talks.